dreamscaperia/MTB_Offline_Content_Generator/README.md

 e) There is NO WARRANTY, to the extent permitted by law.

-f) For more infomation, see: [*ModusToolbox-offline-libraries*](https://community.cypress.com/t5/Resource-Library/ModusToolbox-offline-libraries/ta-p/252288)
+f) For more infomation, see: [*ModusToolbox offline libraries*](https://community.cypress.com/t5/Resource-Library/ModusToolbox-offline-libraries/ta-p/252288)